 The one thing that you should do is Choose A "Subdomain" That Is Close To The Product´s Name.

-If you are promoting XYZ Treadmills, then choosing a name like XYZ-treadmills would be wise.
+For Example: If you are promoting XYZ Treadmills, then choosing a name like XYZ-treadmills would be wise.

 This Helps With Your Search Engine Optimization (S.E.O.); Which Is Important For Potential Customers To Find You; Helping You Rank Well In Search Engines.